hapax/hapax.github.io/assets/chuzenji.md

 to achieve; to paraphrase the opening lines of Anna Karenina, there are many ways to decay.
-To paraphrase the second law of thermodynamics, decay is entropically preferred.
+To paraphrase the second law of thermodynamics, decay is entropically preferred, since there are many more ways to do that than look good.
-Harmony is a vanishing sliver of phase space, so ruin is the freedom of matter from our conceits of order.
+Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from our conceits of order.

 <figure>